1amsj/RummiApp/docs/0_project_and_goals.md

 # Structure
 The central backend consists of models for representing people, models for representing services and models for representing bookings.
 See [models and relations](1_models_and_relations.md).

+TODO mention that payers can be either company or person.
+TODO further describe the non-generic stuff